Accreditations and Approvals

 JWU is listed in the Education Directory of Colleges & Universities issued by the U.S. Department of Education.

-Johnson & Wales University offers online B.S. degree completion programs in Food Service Management and is required to publish information regarding certain state approvals of these programs.
+Online Campus: Johnson & Wales University offers online B.S. and Master's degree programs in business and hospitality and is required to publish information regarding certain state approvals of these programs.

 Johnson & Wales University is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 and 136A.71.
 Registration with the Minnesota Office of Higher Education is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.